 Are you interested in building your knowledge of mental health and addictions?

 Explore the Community Mental Health & Addictions Certificate delivered online, through Kompass Professional Development.

 This online course is taught by Rose Ceci, a certified psychiatric mental health nurse with the Canadian Mental Health Association (CMHA).

 The course can be completed in 3-6 months, and covers the latest research, treatments, and issues surrounding:

 ☑️ Mental health, culture and modern society

 ☑️ Concurrent, personality and impulse control disorders

 ☑️ Mood disorders and depression

 ☑️ Psychotic and dissociative disorders

-Click below to explore the Community Mental Health Certificate and see a detailed course list.
+Click below to explore the Community Mental Health & Addictions Certificate and chat live with an admissions advisor.